WrestleMania III: Event

+Main event

-In what was billed as the "biggest main event in sports entertainment," the final match pitted WWF World Heavyweight Champion Hulk Hogan defending the title against André the Giant.
+In what has since been billed as the "biggest main event in sports entertainment," the final match pitted WWF World Heavyweight Champion Hulk Hogan defending the title against André the Giant.
 Howard Finkel introduced the guest ring announcer, Bob Uecker, who in turn introduced the guest timekeeper, Entertainment Tonight host Mary Hart.
 The fans booed André heavily and pelted him and his manager Bobby Heenan with trash as they rode the cart to the ring.
 In contrast, Hogan, who walked to the ring, came out to a huge ovation.
-Approximately two minutes into the match, Hogan attempted to body slam André, but he was unable to lift The Giant and nearly lost the match when Andre fell on him and almost pinned him.
+Approximately one minute into the match, Hogan attempted to bodyslam André, but was unable to lift The Giant and nearly lost when Andre fell on him and almost pinned him.
 After the match had battled back and forth, André gave Hogan an Irish whip to the far side of the ring and attempted a big boot on Hogan, but Hogan ducked it and came off the ropes to give André a clothesline to take him off his feet for the first time in the match.
-Hogan then "Hulked up" and scoop slammed the 525 lb Giant before hitting the ropes and executing his patented leg drop pin to get the win and retain the championship.
+Hogan then "Hulked up" and scoop slammed the 525 lb Giant before hitting the ropes and executing his leg drop pin to get the win and retain the championship.